tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 12. Instructor Do: Review Deep Learning on the Web (15 min)

 Open the [Text Classification with Movie Reviews notebook](https://colab.research.google.com/github/tensorflow/docs/blob/r2.0rc/site/en/r2/tutorials/keras/basic_text_classification.ipynb).

+Walk students through the notebook, pausing to highlight the various sections of code.

 Ask one student to volunteer to summarize for the class what this model is doing and the steps it takes to do it.